liveaction/liveaction-integrations/LiveNX/integrations/import_netscout_applications/README.md

-# Create/formalize Custom Application Upload/Sync Script
+# Netscout CSV Custom Application Upload/Sync Script

-A Python utility that Create/formalize Custom Application them in LiveNX.
+A Python utility that imports CSV files exported from Netscout into LiveNX as custom applications.

 ## Overview